 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-Material differences in action 5.7 and 5.8 can be accounted for overall costs were proportional to total staffing, coming slightly under budget.
+Material differences for action 5.2 can be accounted for by the total allocation for PD coming in under budget.

 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.